karlbuscheck/karlbuscheck/README.md

 ## “Turning data into insight, one notebook at a time.”

-Hey, I’m Karl—an MBA candidate who loves working in Jupyter Notebooks and building machine learning models that dig into real-world problems.
+Hey, I’m Karl—an MBA candidate who loves working in Jupyter Notebooks and building machine learning models that dig into real business problems.

 My work is largely focused on the podcast and broader content industry—exploring what drives success.
 I write about it all at [Leavey Ventures](https://leaveyventures.substack.com)—my "comment line" for *all* my projects, notebooks, and beyond.